 I feel that I transferred the skills I learnt from the classroom into my own coaching sessions.
 I now feel much more confident and prepared for my coaching sessions because I know how to keep my students constantly engaged and motivated.Louis

-Our Sport Coaching Science course includes sport coaching with sport and exercise science.
-This will allow you to explore the exciting and challenging world of sport coaching, with the science associated with coaching individuals and teams.
+Explore the exciting and challenging world of sports coaching, and study the science associated with coaching individuals and teams.

-If you want to prepare for a career related to performance coaching then our applied course will help you develop the practical skills and scientific knowledge to help you achieve your career goal.
+If you want to prepare for a career related to sport coaching then our applied course will help you develop the practical skills and scientific knowledge to help you achieve your career goal.

 As well as gaining plenty of hands-on experience in our sports labs, you'll develop strong analytical and research skills and you'll learn about the science behind what makes a successful coach.

-We offer excellent resources in our dedicated labs, so you can conduct research and apply yourself using specialist equipment including: performance analysis systems, eye tracker technology; force platform technology; reaction timers, sprint timing systems and other sport/exercise/strength and conditioning related equipment (treadmills and weights, for example).
+We offer excellent resources in our dedicated labs, so you can conduct research and apply yourself using specialist equipment including: eye tracker technology; brain imaging equipment (EEG); reaction timers; gas analysis systems; cardiac screening equipment; 3D imaging; isokinetic and balance dynamometry; sprint timing systems and other sport/exercise related equipment (treadmills and weights, for example).